wp-plugins/masonry-post-gallery/readme.txt

 Possible values:  "thumbnail", "medium", "large", "full"

+= upscale_narrow_images =
+If an image is less wide than this figure (in pixels) then it will be displayed as the next size up, e.g. a thumbnail will be displayed as a medium if it is narrower than the specified figure.
+If this figure is set to 0, then this feature is disabled.

+Default value:    0

+Possible values:  Any whole number

+= upscale_short_images =
+If an image is less tall than this figure (in pixels) then it will be displayed as the next size up, e.g. a thumbnail will be displayed as a medium if it is narrower than the specified figure.
+If this figure is set to 0, then this feature is disabled.

+Default value:    0

+Possible values:  Any whole number

+= max_upscale_quality =
+Sets the maximum size an image can upscale to when the upscale_short_images or upscale_narror_images features are enabled.

+Default value:    "large"

+Possible values:  "thumbnail", "medium", "large", "full"

+= upscale_max_width =
+Sets the maximum width of upscaled items.
+It is likely that items that have been scaled by height will have a larger width to height ratio.
+Therefore, it makes sense to give them more space on screen.
+Perhaps double that of the regular items with a max_width setting.

+Default value:    "none"

+Possible values:  "##px" or "none", e.g. "300px"

+= upscale_max_height =
+Sets the maximum height of upscaled items.
+It is likely that items that have been scaled by width will have a larger height to width ratio.
+Therefore, it makes sense to give them more space on screen.

+Default value:    "none"

+Possible values:  "##px" or "none", e.g. "300px"

+== MPG Function Parameter ==

 = masonry =
 Turns masonry layout on or off.
 With masonry off, the images will be displayed as a grid.
 This would work best if each images width and height is uniform.